olilanz/memento-mc/STORY.md

 # Memento: Natural Renewal — Design Intention

+Minecraft worlds accumulate history.

+Players explore, build, abandon, return, and move on.
+Over time, terrain that no longer matters remains loaded, stored, and carried forward indefinitely.
 Memento is built around a simple idea:
-**worlds should evolve naturally, keeping what players care about and renewing what they don’t.**

-Minecraft worlds grow endlessly, and players leave traces everywhere.
-Over time, unused terrain can accumulate noise, old generation artifacts, and performance overhead.
-But players also build memories—structures, paths, and places that matter.

-The goal of Memento is to let the world breathe:

-- **Anchors** protect meaningful locations.
-- **Forgetters** guide where renewal should happen.
-- **Unused land gently regenerates**, keeping the world fresh.
-- **No one loses anything important.**
+**Worlds should remember what matters — and gently let go of what doesn’t.**

+Memento introduces *anchors*: explicit markers defined by server operators that describe intent.

+- Some places are meant to be **remembered**.
+- Some places are safe to **forget**.
+- Everything else is allowed to age naturally.

-This is not destruction—it’s maintenance, continuity, and regeneration.
+This is not destruction.
+It is maintenance.

+Memento does not attempt to guess player intent.
+It does not scan builds, analyze structures, or make subjective decisions.

+Instead, it provides a clear language:

+- *Anchor this place.*
+- *Release that place.*
+- *Let the rest evolve.*

-All mechanics remain simple, practical, and server-side only.
+All mechanics are server-side.
-Players using vanilla clients can interact with Memento Stones without needing any additional mods.
+Players using vanilla clients remain fully compatible.

-Memento aims to be invisible when it should be, and obvious when it matters.
+Memento aims to be invisible when nothing is happening —
+and explicit, deliberate, and understandable when it is.